 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-You can take this medicine with or without food.
+You can take it with or without food.
 If it upsets your stomach, take it with food.
-Take your medicine at regular intervals.
 Do not take your medicine more often than directed.
-Do not stop taking except on your doctor's advice.

 What should I watch for while using this medicine?

 Tell your doctor or health care professional if your pain does not go away, if it gets worse, or if you have new or a different type of pain.
 You may develop tolerance to the medicine.
 Tolerance means that you will need a higher dose of the medicine for pain relief.
 Tolerance is normal and is expected if you take the medicine for a long time.